Close

 Though we are overwhelmed by our sins, You forgive them all.
 (Psalm 65:3)

-At the same time, it’s important to not let this awareness of your sinfulness overwhelm you.
+It’s important to not let this awareness of your sinfulness overwhelm you.
 No matter how many times you’ve sinned and no matter what you may have done, Jesus has already paid the price.
 That means God will forgive every single one.

 5. Jesus is not only on your side when you need forgiveness, but He Himself was the sacrifice that allows you to be forgiven.